aws-samples/hpc-workshop-wrf/README.md

 ```bash
 source /shared/setup_env.sh
 ```
-This step has to be executed for each and every new window/session we open on the master node.
+This step has to be executed for each and every new window/session we open on the Head node.
 You can avoud it by appending that command to ~./bashrc
 ```bash
 echo "source /shared/setup_env.sh" >>  ~/.bashrc